 Your Czech Republic rail pass will give you access to a true rail adventure.
 The Czech Republic consists of three historical regions: Bohemia, Moravia and Czech Silezia, each with its own culture, traditions and sights – and each accessible with your Eurail Czech Republic Pass.
 The charms of Prague (Praha) are known the world over, and the entire country is rich in history.
 Hop aboard and see what awaits you in your Czech rail adventure.

-Traveling by train in the Czech Republic
+Travelling by train in the Czech Republic

 the Czech Republic quick facts